hocherie/hocherie.github.io/index.md

 During my PhD, I interned with [Ashish Kapoor](https://www.microsoft.com/en-us/research/people/akapoor/) and [Shuang Ma](https://www.shuangma.me/) at Microsoft.
 I did my undergrad at Harvey Mudd College, where I worked with [Chris Clark](https://www.lair.hmc.edu/chris-clark) on [shark-tracking underwater robots](sharktracking).
 Between Harvey Mudd and CMU, I cofounded Zenith Robotics with Chris Clark and Vai Viswanathan.

 ### Recent News
+* **Oct 2024** Thrilled to be at [OECD](https://www.oecd.org/) in Paris to discuss Robotics + Public Policy at the [AI and the Future of Skills](https://www.oecd.org/en/about/projects/artificial-intelligence-and-future-of-skills.html) AI expert meeting.
+Stay tuned for more exciting work in Robotics + Public Policy...
 * **Sep 2024** Paper on [*empowering map prediction with large-scale public data*](https://mapitanywhere.github.io/) accepted to NeurIPS 2024!
 Looking forward to Vancouver!
 * **Jul 2024** Paper on [*online learning for offroad driving*](https://arxiv.org/abs/2306.15226) accepted to IROS 2024!
 See you in Abu Dhabi!
 * **Mar 2024** Our workshop on autonomous offroad driving is accepted to ICRA 2024!